abandoned/help.mop.io/_docs/how-does-mopio-work.md

 ---
 layout: page
-title: How does repricing work?
+title: How does Mopio work?
-permalink: /how-does-repricing-work/
+permalink: /how-does-mopio-work/
 ---

 Mopio reprices your listings in **real time**.
 This means it reprices as soon as a competing seller changes the price of their offer.